 Remington Class Action Suit

-Currently, a class action lawsuit has been filed on behalf of those who have been injured by defective trigger mechanisms in certain models of Remington guns.
-Specifically, the trigger connector of the X-Mark Pro® trigger mechanism which was used from 2006 to 2014 are defectively designed and can lead to an accidental discharge from the firearm.
+Currently, a class-action lawsuit has been filed on behalf of those who have been injured by defective trigger mechanisms in certain models of Remington guns.
+Specifically, the trigger connector of the X-Mark Pro® trigger mechanism which was used from 2006 to 2014 is defectively designed and can lead to an accidental discharge from the firearm.
 There was a voluntary recall of this mechanism in April of 2015.
 In addition to the potential for physical harm, the lawsuit also claims that the inherent value and usefulness of the guns have been diminished because of this defect.
 A settlement has been given preliminary approval in this case which would affect current owners of Remington Model 700, Seven, Sportsman 78, 673, 710, 715, 770, 600, 660, XP-100, 721, 722, and 725 firearms that contain a Remington trigger mechanism with a trigger connector.

 Other articles you might be interested in:

 Can I pursue compensation in a defective products claim even if I didn’t own the product that caused me injury?

 What Happens When Products Recalls Are Ignored?
 10 Product Recalls You Need to Know About